samvera/hyrax/README.md

 ### Troubleshooting

-The code executed by workers should stay in sync with changes you make to your rails app.
-If the code isn't staying in sync, you may have more than one resque-pool process running.
+The code executed by workers reflects the state of the code when the workers were started.
+If the workers are behaving in a way you can't explain, you may have more than one resque-pool master process running.
 You can also see unusual behaviors if more than one redis-server is running.
 The information below describes the processes that will be running when everything is operating correctly.

-You should see 1 redis-server process.
+You should see one redis-server process:

 ```
 $ ps -ef | grep redis-server
 user1     7982  7882  0 01:26 pts/3    00:00:00 grep redis-server
 root      8398     1  0 00:08 ?
 00:00:04 /usr/local/bin/redis-server 0.0.0.0:6379
 ```

-NOTE: If you see multiple redis-server processes running, kill each and start redis-server again.
+If you see multiple redis-server processes running, kill them all (assuming they're not serving other important applications on your system) and start redis-server again.
 You should only have one redis-server process running.

-You should see 1 resque-pool process.
+You should see one resque-pool-master process:

 ```
-$$ ps -ef | grep resque-pool
+$ ps -ef | grep resque-pool
 user1    8059  7882  0 01:27 pts/3    00:00:00 grep resque-pool
 root     8416     1  0 00:08 ?
-00:00:08 resque-pool-master[agriknowledge]: managing [8653]
+00:00:08 resque-pool-master[yourapphere]: managing [8653]
 ```

-You should see at least one worker process waiting.
+You should see one or more worker processes running:

 ```
-$$ ps -ef | grep resque | grep Waiting
+$ ps -ef | grep resque | grep -v pool-master
 root     8653  8416  0 00:08 ?
 00:00:01 resque-1.25.2: Waiting for *
 ```

-NOTE: If you see multiple resque-pool processes running, kill each AND all the resque Waiting processes as well.
+If you see multiple resque-pool-master processes running, kill all of them and all of their child processes as well.
 Start resque-pool again.
-You should only have one resque-pool process running.
+You should only have one resque-pool-master process running.
 But you may have multiple worker processes running.

 ## Audiovisual transcoding